NNPDF/pineappl/tutorial/mainpage.md

     pineappl convolute --help

-Depending on the version of PineAPPL this will show an output similar to the
+Depending on the version of PineAPPL this will show output similar to the
 following:

     pineappl-convolute